 What is Bipolar Disorder?

-Why It’s Difficult to Diagnose
+Why Bipolar Disorder Can Be Difficult to Diagnose

 Bipolar disorder symptoms include: